-Within a few days of your application being accepted and your first payment being received, you will get a welcome letter from BCBSNM that includes your member identification number and group number.
+Within days of your application being accepted, you will receive a welcome letter from BCBSIL that includes your member identification number and group number.
 This information can be used by providers and pharmacies to verify your coverage until you get your member ID card.
 Your ID card will be sent separately soon after.

-However, your policy information is available through your Blue Access for Members account as soon as your plan goes into effect.
+Your policy information is available through your Blue Access for Members SM account once your plan is in effect.

 We also have the following tools available to meet the Spanish language preference of our members:

-In most cases, you can only sign up for a health insurance plan during the Open Enrollment Period (OEP).
+In most cases, you can only sign up for a health insurance plan during the open enrollment period.
 If you missed open enrollment, you may be able to enroll during the Special Enrollment Period (SEP).
-To be able to enroll during SEP, you must have had a qualifying "life event" within the past 60 days or experienced other complications that did not allow you to complete your enrollment.
+To be eligible, you must have had a qualifying "life event" within the past 60 days or experienced other complications that did not allow you to complete your enrollment.
 Learn more about special enrollment.

-When you find the change(s) you'd like to make, please contact beWell customer support.
+When you find the change(s) you'd like to make, please contact beWellnm customer support.

 If you enrolled through beWellnm, you can pay on their website.
 If you enrolled for an off-Exchange plan directly with BCBSNM, there are a few ways you can pay online, over the phone, by mail, or in person.
 Learn more about the ways you can make your monthly payment.

 We cannot process a cancellation request for an on-Exchange plan.
 If you want to cancel the plan you enrolled in through beWellnm, you can contact their customer support team.
+Please note that cancelling your on-Exchange plan may result in losing the subsidies you'd qualified for.
 If you want to cancel your off-Exchange plan, or the plan you enrolled in through BCBSNM, please call us at 1-800-432-0750.
 You can also log in to your Blue Access for Members account and send us a secure email message.

 The following doctors can be selected as a PCP:

-You must have a primary care physician assigned.
+You must have a primary care provider assigned.
 If you don't select your own, we will assign one to you.

-No, you do not need a referral.
-However, if the specialist is not in your plan's network, in most cases, you may have to pay for services which are considered out-of-network.
+Yes.
+However, if the specialist is not in your plan's network, in most cases, you may have to pay for services that are considered out-of-network.

 We'll work with you to provide coverage for the most appropriate care for your medical situation, especially if you are pregnant or receiving treatment for a serious illness.
-You may still be able to rely on your current provider for a brief time.
-Call us at the customer service number listed on your BCBSNM member ID card for more information.
+You may still be able to see your current provider for a brief time.
+Call us at the customer service number listed on your BCBSIL member ID card for more information.